Pablo Villa: Playing career

 Born in Alcorcón, Community of Madrid, Villa finished his development with Real Madrid, making his senior debut with the C team in the Segunda División B after being recruited to the academy by Vicente del Bosque.
-Also during the 1996–97 campaign, he was promoted to the reserves who competed in the Segunda División, his first professional appearance occurring on 2 March 1997 in a 0–2 home loss against UD Las Palmas where he played the full 90 minutes.
+Also during the 1996–97 campaign, he was promoted to the reserves who competed in the Segunda División, his first professional appearance occurring on 2 March 1997 in a 0–2 home loss against Las Palmas where he played the full 90 minutes.

 Villa spent the following five seasons in the second division, starting out with a loan at Racing de Ferrol.
-Subsequently, he represented CD Leganés and Córdoba CF, scoring a career-best eight goals (with the professionals) in 2004–05 for the latter side but being relegated.
+Subsequently, he represented Leganés and Córdoba, scoring a career-best eight goals (with the professionals) in 2004–05 for the latter side but being relegated.

-Villa retired in 2009 at the age of 33 after a spell with CD Guadalajara, due to knee problems.
+Villa retired in 2009 at the age of 33 after a spell with Guadalajara, due to knee problems.

 Coaching career

-Villa started working as a manager at amateurs CF Trival Valderas, being in charge of its youth squads.
-In June 2012, he was appointed manager of Córdoba CF B, replacing Rafael Berges who took the reins of the first team.
-He finished the season in second place in the Tercera División, being ousted in the play-offs by Granada CF B who were eventually promoted.
+Villa started working as a manager at amateurs Trival Valderas, being in charge of its youth squads.
+In June 2012, he was appointed manager of Córdoba B, replacing Rafael Berges who took the reins of the first team.
+He finished the season in second place in the Tercera División, being ousted in the play-offs by Granada B who were eventually promoted.

 Villa was named coach of Córdoba on 27 June 2013, with the club still in the second tier.
 He was relieved of his duties on 9 February of the following year, due to poor results.

 Starting in the summer of 2014, Villa worked with compatriot Unai Emery at several teams.
-His first one was Sevilla FC, followed by Paris Saint-Germain FC, Arsenal, Villarreal CF and Aston Villa.
+His first one was Sevilla, followed by Paris Saint-Germain, Arsenal, Villarreal and Aston Villa.